woodstockcs/labs/bubbles/README.md

   }
   ```

-  The way you would access the `g` key would be `bubble.colors.g`.
+The way you would access the `g` key would be `bubble.color.g`.
 Give it a shot!

-## Resources
-- Watch Dan Shiffman explain the bubbles in a video over at the [Coding Train](https://www.youtube.com/watch?v=pGkSHeEZLMU&index=23&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA)
+(Lesson above was adapted from a front-end design class given by Upperline Code)